Peatland and Nature Conservation International Library (PeNCIL)

 The globally unique collection currently comprises 25,000 publications related to peatlands and nature conservation, of which over 5,000 books have meanwhile been catalogued and made accessible via the Greifswald University OPAC system.
 The library is located in a historic villa at Ellernholzstraße 1/3 close to Greifswald Central Station and institutions of the Greifswald Mire Centre.

 Knowledge and fascination on peatlands is worth sharing and spreading – also in unconventional format.
 That’s why peatland expert Hans Joosten offers every autumn and winter a series of readings – the “Peatland evenings” – on the role of peatlands in history and today.
-The programme 2017-2018 (German only) will be online soon.
+Here the programme 2017-2018 (German only).

 For questions or more information concerning PeNCIL please write to bibliothek(at)greifswaldmoor.de.